Brexit: How travel to the European Union from 2021 will change - News 24

 Pets

-The government says it is “working with the European Commission to ensure a similar arrangement for pet travel between Great Britain and the EU from 1 January 2021.
+And for the first time, taking a pet to Northern Ireland from the rest of the UK will involve red tape – and a rabies vaccination for the animal.

-“However, if an agreement is not reached there could be new requirements in place for those travelling with a pet from Great Britain to the EU from 1 January 2021.”
+The European Commission has set out the new rules for taking pets from Great Britain that will apply from 1 January 2021.

-The hope is that the UK will become a “Part 1 listed country” under the Pet Travel Scheme.
-This would be the least bad option compared with what we have now.
+While animal owners from Northern Ireland will continue to have access to the EU’s pet passport scheme, those in England, Wales and Scotland will need to obtain an “animal health certificate” in advance of every visit to the European Union and Northern Ireland, showing their pet has been vaccinated against rabies.

-Then, you must “wait three months from the date the successful blood sample was taken before you can travel,” according to the government.
+In addition, for entry from Great Britain into Northern Ireland and the republic, as well as to Finland and Malta, pet dogs will have to be treated against Echinococcus multilocularis – an especially unpleasant tapeworm.

-So if you start the process on 1 January 2021, you should be able to take a pet abroad from 1 May 2021.
+At present there are no restrictions in taking pets between any of the four UK nations.
+But after the Brexit transition phase ends, owners in Great Britain taking their pets to Northern Ireland will need to get an animal health certificate issued by an official vet attesting to a rabies vaccination.

-One thing we do know: coming home will be no different.
-“There will be no change to the current health preparations for pets entering Great Britain from the EU from 1 January 2021,” says the government.
+Coming home will be the same as now.
+“There will be no change to the current health preparations for pets entering Great Britain from the EU from 1 January 2021,” says the UK government.